Understanding WebAssembly text format

 WebAssembly Memory

-The key is that JavaScript can create WebAssembly linear memory instances via the WebAssembly.Memory() interface, and access an existing memory instance (currently you can only have one per module instance) using the associated instance methods.
-Memory instances have a buffer getter, which returns an ArrayBuffer that points at the whole linear memory.
+From JavaScript's point of view, it's as though memory is all inside one big growable ArrayBuffer.
+JavaScript can create WebAssembly linear memory instances via the WebAssembly.Memory() interface and export them to a memory instance, or access a memory instance created within the WebAssembly code and exported.
+JavaScript Memory instances have a buffer getter, which returns an ArrayBuffer that points at the whole linear memory.

 js